shakib75bd/Simple-Chat-App-Terminal-with-Java/README.md

 2. Navigate to the folder

-3. If you use different devices on the same network, use the ip address of the server device on Client.java file first.
+3. If you use different devices on the same network, clone this repo on both devices and use the IP address of the server device on Client.java file first.
+Using the same device's different terminal session don't requires any change.

 4. Compile and run the Server.java first